The 21 Best Sci-Fi Movies Of 2023

 • Rotten Tomatoes Score: 93%

-This universally acclaimed installment in the Godzilla universe is a prequel to the series, set in postwar Japan.
-The Japanese people, still awash in trauma, are plagued by their first encounters with the famed kaiju.
-Epic, exciting, and surprisingly emotional explorations of PTSD, American imperialism, and survival against insurmountable odds ensue.
+This universally acclaimed installment in the Godzilla universe takes place in postwar Japan, when the Japanese people are still awash in trauma.
+Unfortunately, that's when the enormous kaiju rises from the ocean with destruction on its mind.
+The result is a film that's both epic and exciting, one that explores emotional concepts such as PTSD, forgiveness, American imperialism, and survival against insurmountable odds.
 By balancing character-driven drama and powerful storytelling with the fantastical carnage of the sci-fi movie monster we all know and love, "Godzilla Minus One" will likely go down as one of the best films in the long-running franchise.

 • Starring: Ryunosuke Kamiki, Minami Hamabe, Yuki Yamada